jaho1986/InterviewQuestions/Microservices.md

 ### CQRS & Event-Sourcing

 #### What is CQRS?
 CQRS is a software design pattern that stands for Command Query Responsibility Segregation.
+CQRS suggests that applications should be divided in a **command** and a **query** part.

 -   Commands: Operations that alters the state of an object or entity.
 -   Queries: Operations that return the state of an object or entity.